JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7911 days**.

-And here is a just a random fact -  **Traveling by air is the safest means of transportation.**.
+And here is a just a random fact -  **In 1949 UNICEF produced the first charity Christmas card.
+The picture shown on the card was painted by a seven year old girl**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)